morepath/reg/doc/usage.rst

 .. sidebar:: What about monkey patching?

   We *could* `monkey patch`_ a ``size`` method into all our content classes.
 This would work.
-It would however be dangerous - what if the original CMS's implementers change it so it *does* gain a size method or attribute, for instance?
-Multiple monkey patches interacting would also get difficult.
-The code also becomes harder to read: where is this ``size`` method coming from?
-It isn't there in the ``class`` statement!
-What about documentation?
+But doing this can be risky -- what if the original CMS's implementers change it so it *does* gain a size method or attribute, for instance?
+Multiple monkey patches interacting can also lead to trouble.
+In addition, monkey-patched classes become harder to read: where is this ``size`` method coming from?
+It isn't there in the ``class`` statement, or in any of its superclasses!
+And how would we document such a construction?

-  Monkey patching does not make for very maintainable code.
+  In short, monkey patching does not make for very maintainable code.

   .. _`monkey patch`: https://en.wikipedia.org/wiki/Monkey_patch